2003 Formula One World Championship: Rounds 9 to 13

 The F1 circus was back in Germany, this time for the German Grand Prix in Hockenheim.
 Montoya achieved pole position, just 0.018 seconds ahead of his teammate.
 At the start, Ralf Schumacher squeezed Räikkönen and Barrichello, who hit each other and crashed out, with Ralf retiring a lap later.
 He was charged with a ten-place grid penalty, but this was reversed after a successful appeal.
 Montoya held on to win, ahead of Coulthard and Trulli, the Renault driver scoring his only podium of the season.

 The last race of the summer was held on the revamped Hungaroring in Hungary.
 Alonso scored pole position and held on to win the race.
 It was his first victory and it made him the youngest winning driver in F1 history.
 Räikkönen and Montoya joined him on the podium, while Michael Schumacher could only manage eighth.

 In the Drivers' Championship, Räikkönen (70 points) and Montoya (71 points) had closed up to Schumacher (72 points), leaving no room for error with just three races to go.
 In the Constructors' Championship, it was now the Williams team in the lead with 129 points, over Ferrari with 121 and McLaren with 115.

 Rounds 14 to 16

 Zsolt Baumgartner drove two races for Jordan.

 On home soil at Monza, with the support of the tifosi, the Scuderia Ferrari did what they had to do: Michael Schumacher qualified on pole and won.
 Juan Pablo Montoya for Williams and Michael's teammate Rubens Barrichello joined him on the podium.
-Up to the 2023 Italian Grand Prix, this was the shortest-duration (fully completed) race in F1 history, and it is still the race completed with the highest-ever average speed (247.6 km/h).
+Up to the 2023 Italian Grand Prix, this was the shortest-duration (fully completed) race in F1 history, and it was a race with one of F1's highest-ever average speeds (247.6 km/h), dethroned only 22 years later by the 2025 Italian Grand Prix.